Skip to Main Content

 After you’ve been approved, you’ll receive your final disclosures, which you’ll review and sign.
 When you get the closing disclosure, compare it to your initial loan estimate to ensure there aren’t any material cost changes you weren’t aware of.
 If there are, ask your lender for clarification.
 You’ll have at least three business days to review this document, so don’t feel pressured to sign right away.

-As to the closing itself, It’s important to understand that this final step of the process will likely be the one exception to your “online-only” experience.
+The closing process will likely be the one exception to your “online-only” experience.
 Even most digital lenders still require an in-person closing process with a notary to get the keys to your new home.